 Unfortunately, there is a very easy answer to this – no. There can be vast differences between what is offered at one boarding facility and another.
-Some are fairly basic, offering comfortable accommodation and the day to day care that your pet needs but with little more.
-Others have a variety of different grades of accommodation and a range of additional services such as dental check-ups and cleans, wellness appointments and even grooming services including bathing, clipping and doggy massage!
+Some are fairly basic, offering comfortable accommodation and the day-to-day care that your pet needs but with little more.
+Others have a variety of different grades of accommodation and a range of additional services such as dental check-ups and clean, wellness appointments, and even grooming services including bathing, clipping, and doggy massage!
 What you want from your boarding facility will help you to determine which is right for you.
 Don’t forget, going to visit is important since it lets you see the premises first hand and get a feel for the facility and the staff that work there.

 One of the most common misconceptions about pet boarding is that your pet will have to eat what is offered by the facility or go hungry.
 Fortunately, most boarding services now realize that it is in the best interests of the animal to stick with their usual food products as changing them could cause your furbaby to lose interest in her food and not eat or suffer from digestive problems.
 Most facilities do offer a range of the most popular brands to choose from, but if your pet’s normal chow isn’t available, will let you provide your own.

 Again, this is something that can vary depending on the facility that you choose.
-Typically, all pets should have their own individual space for eating, sleeping and emptying their bladder and bowels.
+Typically, all pets should have their own individual space for eating, sleeping, and emptying their bladder and bowels.
 However, lots of facilities offer communal spaces for supervised playing and will walk dogs in pairs.
-If your furbaby isn’t well socialized and may not enjoy interactions with other animals, you should speak to your chosen boarding facility to make sure that they can cater for her needs for individual care.
+If your fur baby isn’t well socialized and may not enjoy interactions with other animals, you should speak to your chosen boarding facility to make sure that they can cater to her needs for individual care.